voxpupuli/puppet-windows_firewall/README.md

 ##### `action`

-Sets the action type of the excepton, either: 'allow' or 'block'.
+Sets the action type of the exception, either: 'allow' or 'block'.

 ##### `enabled`

-Determines whether the exception is enabled, either: 'yes' or 'no'.
-Defaults to 'yes'.
+Determines whether the exception is enabled, either: 'true' or 'false'.
+Defaults to 'true'.

 ##### `protocol`